The Registrar is responsible for keeping and disseminating all student records. This section of the Catalog includes relevant policies.

 - to organizations conducting certain studies for or on behalf of the University

 - the results of an institutional disciplinary proceeding against the alleged of a crime of violence may be released to the alleged victim of that crime

 Student records are created and maintained by a variety of offices throughout the Antioch University Los Angeles campus.
 Requests to inspect and review the records of any office must be made directly to that office and are subject to the terms of Federal and State laws and University policies.
-Inspection of student records maintained by the Office of the Registrar is by appointment only.
+Inspection of student records maintained by the Office of the University Registrar at the campus Office of Integrated Student Services is by appointment only.
 To challenge the content of student records, students must follow the procedures outlined in the Policy on Amending or Correcting Student Records.